PavlidisLab/rdp/docs/customization.md

 ![Interface for creating a simple category.](images/create-simple-category.png)

 The terms can be organized in groups using grouping terms ("is grouping?").
 Simple categories support only one grouping level.
 Terms are grouped under the closest preceding grouping term.
-Groups must not be empty.Grouping terms will not be used for searching the registry.
+Groups must not be empty.
+Grouping terms will not be used for searching the registry.

 ![Example of a simple category with grouping terms.](images/simple-category-with-grouping-terms.png)